Kyōhō Reforms

-Purpose of the reforms
+Purpose and scope of the reforms

 The reforms were aimed at making the Tokugawa shogunate financially solvent, and to some degree, to improve its political and social security.
-Because of the tensions between Confucian ideology and the economic reality of Tokugawa Japan (Confucian principles that money was defiling vs. the necessity for a cash economy), Yoshimune found it necessary to shelve certain Confucian principles that were hampering his reform process.
+Because of the tensions between Confucian ideology and the economic reality of Tokugawa Japan (Confucian principles that money was defiling versus the necessity for a cash economy), Yoshimune found it necessary to shelve certain Confucian principles that were hampering his reform process.

 The Kyōhō Reforms included an emphasis on frugality, as well as the formation of merchant guilds that allowed greater control and taxation.
 The ban on Western books (minus those relating or referring to Christianity) was lifted to encourage the import of Western knowledge and technology.

 The alternate attendance (sankin-kōtai) rules were relaxed.
 This policy was a burden on daimyōs, due to the cost of maintaining two households and moving people and goods between them, while maintaining a show of status and defending their lands when they were absent.
 The Kyōhō Reforms relieved this burden somewhat in an effort to gain support for the shogunate from the daimyōs.